 Projected growth will affect our local public infrastructure systems, especially transportation infrastructure and systems such as water, sewer and power.
 Realizing this, the City and County of San Francisco has taken a proactive effort in working towards interagency solutions.
-However, because provision of major infrastructure transcends City boundaries, long-term strategic planning also requires coordination with, and support from, State and regional continued efforts to preserve and grow public infrastructure systems.
+However, because provision of major infrastructure transcends City boundaries, long-term strategic planning also requires coordination with, and support from, State and regional agencies.
+It is critical that State and regional infrastructure funding be directly linked to the Regional Housing Needs Allocations (RHNA), and award plans for infill growth, rather than awarding vehicular capacity throughout the region.

-With regards to transportation, including transit, roadway, bicycle and pedestrian improvements, the City's long-range Countywide Transportation Plan guides future investment decisions.
+With regards to transportation, the City's long-range Countywide Transportation Plan guides future investment decisions.
 Managed by the San Francisco County Transportation Authority, the Plan looks at projected growth in jobs and housing in San Francisco, regional trends and changing needs, to provide the city's blueprint for transportation system development and investment over the next 30 years.

 With regards to water supply, the San Francisco Public Utilities Commission (SFPUC) plans for growth via the Urban Water Management Plan, which is updated every five years, and is pursuing strategies to addressing increased growth by means such as innovative conservation practices, use of recycled water, and increased use of groundwater.
 In conjunction with these plans, the PUC has established new connection fees to ensure that new development pays for the impact it places upon the supply network.
-The PUC has also recently adopted rate increases to fund voter-approved seismic improvements to the pipe network and the combined sewer/stormwater system
+The PUC has also recently adopted rate increases to fund voter-approved seismic improvements to the pipe network and the combined sewer/stormwater system.

-Additionally, the City's power networks need to be given the same cooperative consideration.
+The City's power networks need to be given the same cooperative consideration.
 While the City is currently well supplied with power, and is supplementing that system regularly with new technologies such as wind and solar, aging infrastructure, funding constraints and deferred maintenance highlight the need for continued master planning if the emerging vision for a more sustainable system is to be achieved.